kyma-project/btp-manager/docs/user/03-40-service-binding-rotation.md

 ## Limitations

-Automatic credential rotation cannot be enabled for a backup ServiceBinding (named: original-binding-name(variable)-guid(variable)) marked with the `services.cloud.sap.com/stale` label.
+Automatic credential rotation cannot be enabled for a backup service binding (named: original-binding-name(variable)-guid(variable)) marked with the `services.cloud.sap.com/stale` label.
 This backup service binding is created during the credentials rotation process to facilitate the process.